 Another big cost associated with camping is the car you use to transport everything and everyone to and from the campsite.
 Too many people buy a car that is far bigger and more costly to own and run than they really need.

-You will find in The Campus our section on helping you to choose your car for camping, including the importance of safely packing and loading your car and keeping within its payload or load carrying capacity.
-We’re not talking about a small size car for a family, but you don’t necessarily need an excessively large car either.
+You will find in our Camping Kickstart Program our section on helping you to choose your car for camping, including the importance of safely packing and loading your car and keeping within its payload or load carrying capacity.
+We’re not talking about a small size car for a family of 4-5, but you don’t necessarily need an excessively large car either.

 If you are looking for a car in the mid-size range, you can also check out in The Campus our best mid-size car for camping review.

 22: Hire a car